Just because you have a small bathroom, doesn’t mean you have to limit your options when it comes to bathroom flooring.

 White shiplap, white (or light colored) painted walls or white subway tile are good options.
 This will ensure that the floor has big impact and that the walls don’t compete for attention.

 Bold patterns can bring visual interest to a small space and are such a fun choice for a powder room.
 While something so visually striking might not be your first choice for a larger bathroom or kitchen backsplash, powder rooms are a great place to try out some design risks!

 Plus, you’ll have to buy such little flooring that even something that would normally be out of budget will be affordable!

 1. Cement Tile

-Cement tile has been around for a very long time and is a beautiful product.
-It's a bit more difficult to install, since it's so thick and can chip easily.
+Cement tile has been around for a very long time and is a beautiful product and can be used on both floor and walls.
+However, it’s a bit more difficult to install, since it’s so thick and can chip easily.

 This tile also comes in an almost identical porcelain version, that requires zero upkeep and maintenance and is a fraction of the price.